Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Numerical results

 \subsubsection{The vertex separator problem ({\bf VSP}) and min-cut ({\bf MC})}

-The problem of partitioning the vertex set of a graph into $k$ subsets of given sizes in order to minimize the number of edges between the first $k-1$ partition sets is known as the min-cut problem.
-The {\bf MC} problem is a special instance of the general \GP but also arises as a subproblem of the vertex separator problem.
+The min-cut problem is the problem of partitioning the vertex set of a graph into $k$ subsets of given sizes such that the number of edges joining the first $k-1$ partition sets is minimized.
+The {\bf MC} problem is a special case of the general \GP but also arises as a subproblem of the vertex separator problem.
 The vertex separator problem is to find a subset of vertices (called vertex separator) whose removal disconnects the graph into $k-1$ components.
 This problem is NP-hard.

 The vertex separator problem was studied by Helmberg, Mohar, Poljak and Rendl~\cite{helmberg1995spectral}, Povh and Rendl~\cite{PoRe:05}, Rendl and Sotirov~\cite{rendl2018min}, Pong, Sun, Wang, Wolkowicz~\cite{HaoWangPongWolk:14}.
 The {\bf VSP} appears in many different fields such as VLSI design~\cite{bhatt1984framework} and bioinformatics~\cite{fu2005multi}.
 Finding vertex separators of minimal size is an important problem in communication networks~\cite{leighton1983complexity} and finite element methods~\cite{miller1998geometric}.
 The VSP also appears in divide-and-conquer algorithms for minimizing the work involved in solving systems of equations, see e.g.,~\cite{lipton1980applications,lipton1979generalized}.